elijah-t/personal-website/README.md

 Created using ReactJS and Bulma.
 Work in progress, website and hosting coming soon.

-Screenshot of the (current state of) website:
+Screenshot of the (current state of the) website:

 ![Screenshot of the website](./current.png)